 Leaders and governors ensure that provision for religious education fully reflects the requirements of the Religious Education Curriculum Directory, that religious education has full parity with other core curriculum subjects and resources are prioritised appropriately.
 Leaders have worked hard to make connections between religious education and other curriculum subjects, ensuring that religious education is relevant to all pupils.
 The subject leader for religious education, supported by a very effective senior leadership team, is outstanding.
 She is accurate in her evaluation of the school's provision and is secure in her understanding of how to develop the subject further.
 Leaders and governors work very effectively with partner schools in the strong Catholic schools' cluster to the benefit of all.
-Leaders and governors are committed to supporting all staff in their professional development and a significant number of staff have gained, or are studying for, a religious education, the highly effective governors know St. Peter's well.
+Leaders and governors are committed to supporting all staff in their professional development and a significant number of staff have gained, or are studying for, a religious education qualification.
+As a result of a wide range of monitoring practices and accurate self-evaluation, the highly effective governors know St. Peter's well.
 They are very focused in their action planning and have a clear vision for this outstanding school's continuing development.